-Dataset.
-The literature in parallel reasoning has traditionally focused on Semantic Web data and monotonic rulesets (e.g. as in [18]).
-As such, they would not be appropriate for evaluating our system (which supports nonmonotonic logics as well).
-In the absence of an available benchmark that includes defeasible rules, we based our experiments on manually generated datasets.
+Due to no available benchmark, we based our experiments on manually generated datasets.
 The generated dataset consists of a set of $+\Delta$ literals.
 Each literal is represented either as "predicate(argumentValue) $+\Delta$ " or as "predicate(argumentValue, argumentValue) $+\Delta$ ".
 In order to simulate a real-world dataset, we used statistics on semantic web data.
-As described in [9] and [6], semantic web data are highly skewed following zipf distribution.
+As described in [13] and [7], semantic web data are highly skewed following zipf distribution.
 Thus, we used a zipf distribution generator in order to create a dataset resembling real-world datasets.
 For our experiments, we generated a total of 500 million facts corresponding to 10 GB of data.